 People send over 300 billion emails worldwide daily.
-For security-conscious users, the Sender Policy Framework (SPF) helps authenticate their emails as they transit the internet into recipients’ inboxes.
+For security-conscious users, the Sender Policy Framework (SPF) helps authenticate their emails as they travel across the internet toward recipients’ inboxes.

 Let’s get to it.